Our Founding Story

 Laurie prepared to run the pilot summer of LaunchX at her alma mater, Massachusetts Institute of Technology.
 In her first summer, she was able to accept only 15% of the 210 student applications, validating that there was a real need here.
 Yes—this program was something that ambitious high school students wanted.

 MIT took notice.
 There was synergy between our hands-on strategy to help students churn out companies in just one month and MIT’s mens et manus—mind and hand—philosophy.
 LaunchX also implements many aspects of Professor Bill Aulet’s Disciplined Entrepreneurship methodology.
 We were invited to join MIT’s Martin Trust Center for Entrepreneurship as the Trust Center’s offering for high school students.
+We grew to run two sessions per summer with additional students in each session.

-We grew from one session of 30 students the first summer to two sessions of 40 students.
 Our students were inspired and energized by entrepreneurship, and began bringing LaunchX curriculum back to their own high schools to start entrepreneurship clubs.
 Upon seeing this demand, we began to support these clubs with curricular resources and mentorship, and LaunchX Clubs were born.

 Recognizing the need for greater reach of entrepreneurship education, we developed and launched our online course, Becoming an Entrepreneur, on the edX/ MITx platform, allowing students from around the world to start their entrepreneurial journey.